mattman2864/Obsidian/Republic of Texas.md

 # History
 [[Mexico]] won independence from [[Spain]] in 1821.
 At that time, Mexico's northern provinces included California, New Mexico, and Texas.

-When Mexico founded the province
+When Mexico founded the province of Texas in 1821, the land was very sparsely populated, so Texans actively recruited settlers from the United States to help grow the region's population.
+Soon, Stephen Austin